From A Wiki of Ice and Fire

 - Main article: Free Cities

 The Free Cities are nine independent city-states located on the western coast of Essos.
-Seven of the cities are coastal (Braavos, Myr, Pentos and Volantis) or island ports (Lorath, Lys and Tyrosh), lying on the Narrow Sea, whilst two others (Norvos and Qohor) are located inland.
-Except for Braavos, which was founded by refugee slaves, these cities are former colonies of the extinct empire of Valyria; as such they retain elements of its culture.
+Seven of the cities are coastal (Braavos, Myr, Pentos and Volantis) or island ports (Lorath, Lys and Tyrosh), lying on the narrow sea, whilst two others (Norvos and Qohor) are located inland.
+Except for Braavos, which was founded by refugee slaves, these cities are former colonies of the destroyed Valyrian Freehold; as such they retain elements of its culture.
 They are more developed and mercantile than the cities of Westeros, even King's Landing.
 Each of the Free Cities controls a certain amount of territory surrounding it, including smaller towns and villages.
-The region of the Free Cities extends from the western coastline to the Forest of Qohor and River Rhoyne in the east, which separate them from the Dothraki Sea.
+The region of the Free Cities extends from the western coastline to the Forest of Qohor and the mighty River Rhoyne in the east, which separate them from the Dothraki sea and the Kingdom of Sarnor.

 The Dothraki Sea

-East of the Free Cities, the vast grassland plain known as the Dothraki Sea covers much of the Essosi inland.
+East of the Free Cities and Sarnor, the vast grassland plain known as the Dothraki sea covers much of the Essosi inland.
 It is inhabited by the Dothraki people, a copper-skinned race of warlike nomads with their own language and unique equestrian culture.
 While the Dothraki do not trade, their slave raids are a driving force of the Essosi economy.
-There are numerous ruined cities of older cultures in and near the Dothraki Sea.
+There are numerous ruined cities of older cultures in and near the Dothraki sea.

 The Shivering Sea